Best Law Student Cover Letter Samples (Email Examples)

 Practices for Addressing Law Firms

-To ensure your cover letter gets to the right person in the organization and maintains the required level of respect when referring to the recipient, below are several things you can implement.
+To ensure your letter gets to the right person in the organization and maintains the required level of respect when referring to the recipient, below are several things you can implement.

 They include: